 Global transactions are simple and inexpensive, as Bitcoins are not linked to any particular country and do not rely on any government regulation.
 Many online companies, affiliates, and sellers choose to use Bitcoins because of their zero payments on/off credit cards.

 Cryptocurrency isn’t a mainstream method for withdrawing funds since the commissions you earn are generally calculated in any of the popular currencies and not in bitcoins.
 However, there are certain affiliate networks where commissions are offered in cryptocurrency in the first place.

 Venmo is a payment service currently operated by PayPal.
 The affiliates can be charged through transfer using this service.
 However, the only downside to this method’s use is that all parties must be located in the United States.

 This is not suitable for businesses with international affiliate programs and will only be good for US-based programs, where only US-based affiliates are accepted on board.

 Other Popular Payment Methods To Pay Your Affiliates:

 - Google Pay

 - Amazon Pay

 In this article, we went over all the popular methods that are used today for paying affiliates.
+While there are many affiliate payout solutions and affiliate payment solutions out there, we cover the most popular ones.
 Naturally, we cannot mention them all, as there are hundreds of them.